gideonsimpson/WeightedEnsemble.jl/docs/src/index.md

 ```math
 \hat{\mu}_t^{N}(dx) = \sum_{i=1}^N \hat{\omega}_t^{i}\delta_{\hat{\xi}_t^{i}}(dx)
 ```
+See [Selection Algorithms](@ref) and related documents for additional details on this step.

 ### Bins
 To understand more of how the selection step works, it is essential to introduce